Evercore ISI Boosts The Goldman Sachs Group (NYSE:GS) Price Target to $435.00

 The Goldman Sachs Group (NYSE:GS – Free Report) had its price objective boosted by Evercore ISI from $418.00 to $435.00 in a research note issued to investors on Thursday morning, Benzinga reports.
 They currently have an outperform rating on the investment management company’s stock.

 Several other brokerages have also recently issued reports on GS.
-JMP Securities restated a market outperform rating and issued a $440.00 price target on shares of The Goldman Sachs Group in a research report on Wednesday, January 17th.
+UBS Group boosted their price target on The Goldman Sachs Group from $382.00 to $440.00 and gave the company a buy rating in a research report on Tuesday, January 9th.
+HSBC boosted their price target on The Goldman Sachs Group from $432.00 to $460.00 and gave the company a buy rating in a research report on Thursday, March 28th.
+JPMorgan Chase & Co. boosted their price target on The Goldman Sachs Group from $421.00 to $424.00 and gave the company an overweight rating in a research report on Thursday, March 21st.
 Oppenheimer dropped their price target on The Goldman Sachs Group from $506.00 to $446.00 and set an outperform rating on the stock in a research report on Tuesday, March 19th.
-Edward Jones started coverage on The Goldman Sachs Group in a research report on Tuesday, February 27th.
-They issued a buy rating on the stock.
-Royal Bank of Canada restated a sector perform rating and issued a $390.00 price target on shares of The Goldman Sachs Group in a research report on Wednesday, March 27th.
-Finally, HSBC boosted their price target on The Goldman Sachs Group from $432.00 to $460.00 and gave the company a buy rating in a research report on Thursday, March 28th.
+Finally, Barclays boosted their price target on The Goldman Sachs Group from $437.00 to $493.00 and gave the company an overweight rating in a research report on Tuesday, January 2nd.
 Six analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
 According to MarketBeat.com, the company has an average rating of Moderate Buy and an average target price of $421.80.

 The Goldman Sachs Group Stock Up 0.4 %